Raji2910/MedClinic/README.md

 npm install

 ```
-Start the development server:
+## Start the development server:

 ```bash
 npm run dev

 ```
+## Credential

+Email :- staff@clinic.com
+Password :- 123456

-The app will be available at:
+## The app will be available at:

 http://localhost:8080